IPMIUTIL performs a series of common IPMI server management functions to allow

 bmc_panic

 - a kernel patch to save information if the system panics.
-Included in the OpenIPMI driver in kernels 2.6 and greater.
-Included in the Intel IMB driver in v28 and greater.
+Included in

 IPMI interfaces are available on the local system, or remotely with the IPMI